andreashurst/claude-docker/README.md

 The container automatically maps localhost to your webserver.
 Check with `ctest`.

 ### Credentials not saving?
-Credentials are stored in `~/.claude.docker.json` on your host system.
+Credentials are stored in Docker volumes (claude-dev-data or claude-flow-data).

 ### Permission issues?
 The container runs as user `claude` (uid 1010) for security.